 All new directors are provided with comprehensive information about Excellon and its subsidiaries.
 Directors have the opportunity to meet with senior management to obtain insight into the operations of Excellon and its subsidiaries.
 New directors are briefed on the Corporation's current property holdings, ongoing exploration programs and mining operations, overall strategic plans, short, medium and long term corporate objectives, financial status, general business risks and mitigation strategies, and existing company policies.
 Senior management also makes regular presentations to the Board at its meetings and all directors are encouraged to communicate directly with management and other staff.
 Directors are invited to tour the Corporation's Platosa and Miguel Auza facilities in Mexico and to meet with the on-site management team to familiarize themselves with the Corporation's operations.
+This invitation will also be extended in respect of the Corporation's Idaho and German projects following the passage of the COVID-19 pandemic.
 This informal process is considered to be appropriate given the Corporation's size, current level of operations, and the ongoing interaction amongst the directors.